Heartbeat (Don Johnson album)

 Heartbeat is the debut studio album by American actor and singer Don Johnson, released on September 30, 1986, by Epic Records.
 In the United States, the album peaked at number 17 on the Billboard 200 in October 1986 and was certified Gold by the Recording Industry Association of America (RIAA) the following month.
 The title track peaked at number five on the Billboard Hot 100.

 In 1998, the album was reissued by Razor & Tie with six additional tracks from Johnson's follow-up album, Let It Roll (1989).

 Background

 In a 1987 interview with the Los Angeles Times, Johnson stated, "I wanted the record to be modern, tough rock and I think I achieved that on some level.
 I didn't want it to sound like something that other people designed and I just stopped by for a few minutes to do the vocals.
 And I made it clear to Walter [Yetnikoff, then president and CEO of CBS Records] that I would walk away from it if I didn't think it was credible.
 I was prepared every step of the way to throw it away and walk away."

 Musician reviewer J. D. Considine wrote: "Don Johnson sings as well as Glenn Frey acts."
+Anita Sarko in Spin commented that with 'Johnson having a voice, should maybe rethink his fascination with Southern boogie and L. A. AOR'.